TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 1/Galatians 1.10.md

 ---

-For am I now seeking the favor of men, or of God? or am I striving to please men? if I were still pleasing men, I should not be a servant of Christ.
+For am I now seeking the favor of men, or of God?
+Or am I striving to please men?
+For if I were still pleasing men, I wouldn't be a servant of Christ.